 No child will be refused admission to school on the basis of his or her special educational need, ethnicity or language need.
-In line with the Equalities Act 2010, we will not discriminate against disabled children and we will take all reasonable steps to provide effective educational provision (see Admission policy for the school, as agreed with the Local Authority)
+In line with the Equalities Act 2010, we will not discriminate against disabled children and we will take all reasonable

-• Arrangements made by the governing body or the proprietor relating to the treatment of complaints from parents of pupils with special educational needs concerning the provision made at the school.
+Arrangements made by the governing body or the proprietor relating to the treatment of complaints from parents of pupils with special educational needs concerning the provision made at the school.